AllInOpenSource/All-In-for-Students-Graduation-2022/README.md

 ## Instructions for All In 2022 Graduates
-By issuing a pull request to this repository, you can request to be added to the Class of 2022.
+By issuing a pull request to this repository, you can request to be added to the Class of 2022 Yearbook.

 ## Privacy Notice 👀
 Consider that all the information that you add to this repository will be publicly available.